Skip to Main Content

 6. Repeat this process for each category.

-Add Grade Categories to Moodle 2
+Add Categories to Moodle Gradebook Setttings

 Select the next tab, Move Grade Items into Categories, to continue Gradebook Setup.